PIAZZA DEL FERRO – SOZIGLIA – PIAZZA LAVAGNA – MADDALENA – VIGNE – SAN LUCA – CAIROLI – CARMINE

 If you take Vico Lavagna you will be in piazza Lavagna where the earth mirrors the sky, a space of tall buildings and clothes on washing lines, the widest passage in the historic centre, a sort of courtyard where people communicate from their windows.
 From Piazza Lavagna go up to Via della Maddalena along Vico Lavagna.

-At Maddalena the “Merlin law”, which declared that brothels were illegal, ishardly applied… an authentic slice of Genoese life full of charm.
+Maddalena is an authentic slice of Genoa Old Town life full of charm.
 The ladies observe you for a few seconds: who knows what they have understood about you.
 The quick wink is a flower shot by a cannon in the moment when eyes meet.
-It all takes place close to the City Hall and the noble Via Garibaldi full of luxury and museums.
-Genoa Old City is rife with these sharp contrasts the balance of which has been hanging on a thread for centuries.
+It all takes place close to the City Hall and the noble Via Garibaldi full of luxury and museums (in the 16th century the public brothels were moved in the Maddalena district to make room for the buildings of via Garibaldi, go to the insight).
+The Old Town of Genoa is rife with these sharp contrasts the balance of which has been hanging on a thread for centuries.
 They show no sign of decline… and I am their fan.

 Advance through Vico dietro il Coro delle Vigne, and Vico della Lepre.
 Once in the square, stop and turn to your left: the Vigne bell tower stands between the roofs and the sky.
 If you come here in the morning or at lunch you will be likely to be left alone with this beauty, while at night the old pub is invaded by nightlife.
 I imagine that bell tower to be modelled by expert hands.
 It looks like it was built of sand and left to dry in the sun, as the waves cannot arrive here or take it away…